aztecrex/engineer-site/src/articles/host-it-on-aws.md

 I didn't want to spin up a server (hourly charges) to do the redirect so I used a built-in capability of S3.
 S3 allows you to redirect _every request_ to a prescribed URL.
-It would mean dedicating a bucket to the purpose but there would be no additional cost sine nothing would be stored in it.
+It would mean dedicating a bucket to the purpose but there would be no additional cost since nothing would be stored in it.
 I added two new resources to the template, _RedirectOrigin_ and _RedirectDistribution_.
 The first is a bucket configured to redirect all requests to _gregwiley.com_.
 The